 A master of tragicomic stillness who reshaped British humour with his radio and television persona, Anthony Aloysius St. John Hancock.

-Tony Hancock was a comic actor whose ambition was to elevate comedy into an art form of character and pathos.
-Rejecting the music hall traditions of his predecessors, he crafted a meticulously detailed persona on BBC radio's 'Hancock's Half Hour': the pompous, aspirational, and perpetually disappointed resident of 23 Railway Cuttings, East Cheam.
-With writers Ray Galton and Alan Simpson, he moved the show to television, pioneering the sitcom format by focusing on domestic situations and the frailties of a single character.
-His genius lay in his exquisite timing and the profound melancholy he could convey with a mere sigh or a defeated slump.
-Plagued by self-doubt and a relentless pursuit of perfection, his career faltered after he parted with his writing team and supporting cast.
-His tragic early death cemented his status as a flawed pioneer who changed the rhythm and emotional depth of British comedy.
+Tony Hancock created the meticulously detailed persona of the pompous, aspirational, perpetually disappointed resident of 23 Railway Cuttings, East Cheam on BBC radio's 'Hancock's Half Hour.'
+Born in 1924, the English comic actor rejected music hall traditions, crafting a character study of profound pathos.
+With writers Ray Galton and Alan Simpson, he moved the show to television, pioneering the sitcom format by focusing on domestic situations and a single character's frailties.
+His genius lay in exquisite timing and the melancholy he conveyed with a sigh or defeated slump.
+Plagued by self-doubt and perfectionism, his career faltered after parting with his writing team and supporting cast.
+He died in 1968 at age 44.
+He changed the rhythm and emotional depth of British comedy.

 1901–1927